thaliproject/thali/ThaliGuideToGit.md

 </pre>

 Note however that the person who put up the stack overflow answer said they needed to remote the quotes on Windows 7.
 So your mileage may vary.

+## Installing on OS/X

+Please see [here](http://naleid.com/blog/2013/10/29/how-to-use-p4merge-as-a-3-way-merge-tool-with-git-and-tower-dot-app), specifically the section entitled "Setting up p4merge with git".

+The only thing I found odd about using P4 with Git on OS/X is that it's not enough to close the diff window once you have finished fixing the conflicts.
+You have to actually exit P4.
+The exit is what signals Git you are done and will continue the merge process with the next file which will then open P4 again.

 # Keeping in Synch with the Upstream Repository